vtexdocs/help-center-content/docs/announcements/en/inventory-and-shipping-learn-what-has-changed-in-the-inventory-management.md

 author: 0QBQws7rk0t5Mnu8fgfUv
 slug: inventory-and-shipping-learn-what-has-changed-in-the-inventory-management
 legacySlug: inventory-and-shipping-learn-what-has-changed-in-the-inventory-management
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Besides optimizing the interface usability, we have changed the name of the tab to Inventory management.
+announcementSynopsisEN: 'Besides optimizing the interface usability, we have changed the name of the tab to Inventory management.'
 ---

 You can manage all of your store’s logistics in the Inventory & Shipping module.
 The number of items available in your inventory can be checked and updated in the "Inventory" tab.
 In order to improve the module experience, we have updated it.